rom-rb/rom-rb.org/source/doc-pages/guides/basics/relations.md

 # Relations

+In bigger applications query logic becomes complicated very quickly.
+That's why it is a good idea to break it down into smaller components.
+You can get pretty far with [Repositories](/guides/basics/repositories/) but eventually you will face a situation where encapsulating complex query inside custom relations will be helpful.

 In ROM relations are the central part of the system.
-They provide access to data through internal interfaces provided by adapters and allow you to specify your own interface for accessing application-specific data structures.
+They provide access to data through internal interfaces provided by adapters and allow you to specify your own interface for accessing *application-specific data structures*.

 The fundamental design principle in ROM is that all components work with relations rather than individual objects from relations.
-This means that a relation can only return other relations (also known as "views" or "virtual relations").
+This means that a relation can only return other relations (also known as "views").
 Then both commands and mappers receive a relation, do their work and return a relation back.

 ## Defining a relation